Alabama blows out Notre Dame in Rose Bowl, advances to national title game

 ALABAMA BLOWS OUT NOTRE DAME IN ROSE BOWL, ADVANCES TO NATIONAL TITLE GAME

-Book, who was playing in his final collegiate game, finished 27-for-38 with a last-gasp rushing touchdown and an interception.
-Book couldn’t get the offense going early in the game and Alabama was able to score touchdowns on their first three drives of the game.
+Book, playing in his final collegiate game, finished 27-for-38 with a last-gasp rushing touchdown and an interception.
+Book couldn’t get the offense going early in the game and Alabama was able to score touchdowns on its first three drives of the game.

 Kyren Williams finished with 64 yards on 16 carries and had a touchdown.
 Michael Mayer led Notre Dame receivers with seven catches for 62 yards.

-Notre Dame finishes with their fourth consecutive 10-plus win season but fail to get it done in a major bowl game.
+Notre Dame finishes with its fourth consecutive 10-plus win season but failed to get it done in a major bowl game.
 The Fighting Irish have lost seven consecutive appearances in BCS games or New Year’s Six bowl games.
 The team had been outscored by more than 150 points in those appearances.

-It will be Alabama’s fifth appearance in the national championship game in the College Football Playoff era.
-The Crimson Tide are 2-2 in the game since the College Football Playoff began.
-Alabama last made it to the title game during the 2018 season but was blown out by Trevor Lawrence and Clemson.
+The Crimson Tide are 2-2 in the national championship game since the College Football Playoff began.
+Alabama last made it to the title game during the 2018 season, but was blown out by Trevor Lawrence and Clemson.

 Alabama last won the title during the 2017 season when Tua Tagovailoa led the team on a dramatic comeback victory against Georgia.